chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-20-Deploy-a-Compute-Instance-with-a-Remote-Startup-Script.md

 {:start="4"}

 4. Open the external IP in your web browser.
-You should view the Apache default page, if the startup script has been successfully executed.
+You should view the Apache default page if the startup script has been successfully executed.

 {% include picture.html width="682" height="441"
 img="qwiklabs/qwiklabs-GSP101-step3-configure-apache2-web-server-in-VM-instance.png" alt="Apache2 Debian Default Page" caption="The Apache web server installed by the startup script" class="ml-5" %}